Applied Drama

-Applied drama (also known as applied theatre or applied performance) is an umbrella term for the use of theatrical practices and creativity that take participants and audience members further than mainstream theatre.
+Applied drama (also known as applied theatre or applied performance) is an umbrella term for the use of theatrical practices and creativity that takes participants and audience members further than mainstream theatre.
 It is often in response to conventional people with real life stories.
 The work often happens in non-conventional theatre spaces and social settings (e.g. schools, prisons, streets and alternative educational provisions).
 There are several forms and practices considered to be under the umbrella of applied theatre.

 History

 Applied drama is a term that has gained popularity towards the end of the 20th century to describe drama practice in an educational, community, or therapeutic context.

 Applied drama can be either scripted or unscripted.
 Some practitioners focus primarily on improvisation, whereas others introduce a range of artistic practices such as developing scripted plays, devised performances, or indigenous forms of cultural performance.
 These are sometimes combined with new forms of digital communication.